gogins/csound-webserver-opcodes/README.md

 *i_diagnostics_enabled* - If 0 (the default), diagnostic messages are not printed; if non-0, diagnostic messages are printed.

-*i_browser_handle* - Returns a handle to the newly created browser.
+*i_browser_handle* - Returns a handle to the newly createdwebserver.
 The other WebKit opcodes must take such a handle as their first pfield.
 One browser can open any number of Web pages, each in its own top-level window.